Dear readers of ADxS.org, please forgive the disruption.

 1.3.5.1.
 Limbic system activates the stress systems

-Stressors activate limbic structures in the brainstem and/or forebrain.
+Stressors activate limbic structures in the brain stem and / or forebrain.

-• Activate limbic structures in the brainstem (bottom-up):
+• Activate limbic structures in the brain stem (bottom-up):

 • Limbic regions of the forebrain, on the other hand, have no direct connections with the HPA axis or the ANS.
-They use intervening synapses to control autonomic or neuroendocrine neurons (top-down regulation).
+They use intervening synapses to control the autonomic or neuroendocrine neurons (top-down regulation).

 • MPFC